Implicit Association Test

-The Implicit Association Test (IAT) identifies subconscious attitudes and motives of people by measuring the level of automatic association that an individual has between different mental concepts (e.g. slim and large) and evaluations (e.g. like or dislike) or stereotypes (e.g. active and lazy).
+The Implicit Association Test (IAT) identifies subconscious attitudes and motives of people.
+It measures the level of automatic association that an individual has between different mental concepts (e.g. slim and large) and evaluations (e.g. like or dislike) or stereotypes (e.g. active and lazy).
 It achieves this by monitoring how quickly people can sort words, images or sounds into categories on each occasion they experience (or are primed) with a stimulus (e.g. a brand logo or product image).

 Why does it work?

 The IAT works because priming a person with an image, sound or word triggers a process in their brain that makes that concept easier to access as it improves cognitive processing.
-This enables researchers to identify strength of feeling because it measures how each prime affect mental processing speed and accuracy.
+This enables researchers to identify strength of feeling.
+It measures how each prime affect mental processing speed and accuracy.

 The test achieves this by getting respondents to quickly sort words into one of two categories shown on the left and right hand-side of a computer screen.
-This involves using the “e” key to indicate if the word is more strongly associated with the category on the left and the “I” key if it is perceived to relate to the category on the right.
+This involves using the “e” key to indicate if the word is more strongly associated with the category on the left and the “I” key if it relates to the category on the right.

 What is the process?

-In the fifth stage the elements are combined in the opposite way to how they were previously presented.
-If the category on the left had been “Low risk/Good”, it will now be presented as “Low risk/Bad”.
+- The elements are combined in the opposite way to how they were previously.
+If the category on the left had been “Low risk/Good”, it will now be “Low risk/Bad”.

-The IAT score is calculated by comparing the average time it takes a person to sort words in the third stage of the IAT versus the fifth stage of the IAT.
-A person would be identified as having an implicit preference for low risk relative to risky behaviour if they are quicker to categorise words when Low risk and Good share a response key and Risky and Bad share a response key compared to the reverse.
+The IAT score is calculated by comparing the average time it takes a person to sort words in the third stage of the IAT versus the fifth stage.
+A person would be identified as having an implicit preference for low risk relative to risky behaviour.
+Especially if they are quicker to categorise words when Low risk and Good share a response key and Risky and Bad share a response key compared to the reverse.

 The Single-Category IAT (also known as the Single-Target IAT):